Cray-HPE/docs-csm/troubleshooting/image_projection_not_consistent_across_nodes.md

 1. The existing image ID that was duplicated can be changed to a unique image ID and this new unique image ID can be referenced.
 This would likely mean restarting the product installation from an early IUF stage.

-2. If the image is being exported by SBPS, do a rolling reboot of worker nodes to ensure all worker nodes have the correct image information.
+1. If the image is being exported by SBPS, do a rolling reboot of worker nodes to ensure all worker nodes have the correct image information.
 Follow the [NCN rolling reboot documentation](../operations/node_management/Reboot_NCNs.md#ncn-rolling-reboot).

+1. If compute nodes are still experiencing issues after worker nodes have been rebooted, compute nodes will also need to be rebooted to cleanly remount the image.